Skip to main content

 With RRSPs, you contribute pre-tax dollars into the account and only pay tax when it’s ultimately withdrawn.
 TFSAs work in the opposite way.

-Unused room carries forward, meaning you don’t miss out on the potential benefits just because you didn’t make the full contribution in a given year.
-If you were over the age of 18 in 2009 when TFSAs became available and had a valid social insurance number, you should have $52,000 in contribution room.
+Unused contribution room carries forward, meaning you don’t miss out on the potential benefits just because you didn’t make the full contribution in a given year.
+If you were over the age of 18 in 2009 when TFSAs became available and had a valid social insurance number, you should have $95,000 in total lifetime TFSA contribution room.

 Unlike RRSPs, you can contribute to a TFSA as long as you live.
 In addition, you can make tax-free withdrawals.
 Importantly, when you withdraw money from a TFSA, you don’t lose the contribution room.
 This matters because it takes into account any rise in the value of your account.
 For instance, if the investments in your TFSA have appreciated in value to $150,000 and you withdraw $50,000, you retain that $50,000 as contribution room.
 The only limitation is you must wait until the next year in order to recontribute that amount.